TechGoku/beldex-python/docs/source/wallet.rst

 .. code-block:: python

-    In [1]: from monero.wallet import Wallet
+    In [1]: from beldex.wallet import Wallet

     In [2]: w = Wallet(port=28088)